-Secondly, I have said they shall come right at the last.
-This is but delightful truth, come right at the last.
-I often smile at the ditties that I read in books about such and such a man, if he had not made a little mistake there, if he had not happened to have done this or done the other, he could have gone down to his grave with such beautiful spotless name.
-That is it; that is what the flesh glories in ten times more than its glories in the Lord Jesus Christ.
+Secondly.
+I have said they shall come right at the last.
+This is a very mysterious but delightful truth;-come right at the last.
+I often smile at the ditties that I read in books about such and such a man, if he had not made a little mistake there, if he had not happened to have done this or done he other, he would have gone down to his grave with such a beautiful, spotless name.
+That is it less name.
+That is it;-that is what the flesh glories in ten times more than it glories in the Lord Jesus Christ.
 Such doleful ditties I have read.
-But when I come to the word of God, and read the eloquence there, "Blessed are the dead that die in the Lord, from henceforth.
-Yes, says the spirit, that they may rest in their labors and their works do follow them," not the works of the flesh, no these will not follow them; Christ's atoning blood has put them all away, but they're works of faith shall follow them.
-"Cornelius your prayers and your arms", not their sins their faults, and their fallacies, but your prayers and your alms have come up for a memorial before God."
+But when I come to the more than the come to the when I come to the word of God, and read the eloquence there, "Blessed are the dead which die in the Lord of and read the eloquence there," the dead which die in the Lord, from henceforth.
+Yea, saith the Spirit, that the works of the flesh labours, and their works do follow them,"-not the works of the flesh, no, these will not follow them; Christ's atoning blood hath put them all and these will not follow them; Christ's atoning blood hath put them all away,-but their works of faith shall follow them.
+"Cornelius, thy prayers and thine alms"-not their sins, their faults, and follies. but-"thy prayers and thine alms"-not their sins, their faults, and follies, but-"thy prayers and thine alms are come up for a memorial before God."